sqlxpert/10-minute-aws-client-vpn/README.md

-   Modify these schedules according to your own work days and work hours, keeping in mind that the schedules are in UTC time _and_ that UTC has no provision for Daylight Saving Time adjustments.
+   Modify these schedules according to your own work days and work hours, keeping in mind that the schedules are in UTC time _and_ that UTC has no provision for Daylight Saving Time.

 4. Find your VPN in the list of
    [Client VPN endpoints](https://console.aws.amazon.com/vpc/home#ClientVPNEndpoints:search=ClientVpnEndpoint)
    in the VPC Console and check that its Target network association(s) are being created and deleted as scheduled.
+After a few days of operation, check actual costs.

 ## Parameter Changes